October 17th – Wyndridge Farm

 For hair and makeup we teamed up as a family for the day of.
 My Aunt Julie, who works at Aaron Robert Salon did all of our hair.
 My mom, Kim, did all of the makeup for my bridesmaids and my grandmothers and I did my own makeup.

 When it came down to details, Robert and I spent part of the summer hand-crafting a lot of our pieces.
-We made the leather name tags, the wooden table signs, and Robert even made the anniversary box for our wine and love letters!
+We made the leather name tags and the wooden table signs.
+In addition to that Robert even made the anniversary box for our wine and love letters!
 Wyndridge Farm helped us decorate the day of to relieve some of the pressure.
 By adding the detail pieces in with other accents that we collected and decorations of their own they really helped bring everything together!

 Dress: Stella York